jeffhernandez1995/jeffhernandez1995.github.io/_posts/2020-05-04-fastweights.md

 ## Case Study: Using Fast Weights to Attend to the Recent Past [\[1\]](#ba2016using)

 ### What are _fast weights_?
 Fast Weights extend standard vanilla recurrent neural network architectures with an associative memory.
-In the context of this paper, the authors identify two types of memory in traditional recurrent neural networks, hidden activity vectors $\mathbf{h}_t$, that are updated every time-step, and serve as short-term memory and slow weights (traditional weights matrices) that are updated at the end of a batch and that have more memory capacity.
+In the context of this paper, the authors identify two types of memory in traditional recurrent neural networks, hidden activity vectors $$\mathbf{h}_t$$, that are updated every time-step, and serve as short-term memory and slow weights (traditional weights matrices) that are updated at the end of a batch and that have more memory capacity.
 The authors motivate a third type of memory called fast weights  that has much higher storage capacity than the neural activities but much faster dynamics than the standard slow weights [\[1\]](#ba2016using).
 (We note, as the author did, that these concepts were developed much early in [\[14\]](#hinton1987using) and [\[15\]](#schmidhuber1992learning))

 The author also give biological motivations for the concept of fast weights, namely that human do not store exact patterns of neural activity as memory, instead memory retrieval involves reconstructing neural patterns through a set of associative weights which can map to many other memories as well.